 The mesh can be cut in various ways according to your layout plan to fit the shape of the floor being heated.
 The example at right is a U-turn.
 See Turning Floor Heating Mats for more turn examples.

 d.
 Pull lead wire(s) & sensor up conduit.

 Pull lead wires up conduit to the electrical box for connecting to the thermostat.
 Connections to the thermostat will be made later.
 (It is recommended to connect the heating mat lead wires to InstAlarm to monitor the installation and sound an alarm if an accident damages the heating mat.)
 Pull the thermostat sensor wire up a separate conduit or attach it to the stud.

 Before applying thin-set mortar over the radiant heating mats, be sure to place the thermostat's floor sensor evenly spaced between two heating wires.
 Groove the subfloor a little if necessary to nest the sensor probe so that the floor will lay flat.
 Weave the sensor through the heating mat mesh to insure it stays in place.

 2Spread thin-set mortar over ThermoTile or pour self-leveling cement.

-Plastic trowel If spreading thin-set mortar directly over the heating mats in one step, we recommend using a plastic trowel to prevent cutting the heating wires.
+Plastic trowel If spreading thin-set mortar directly over the radiant floor heating mats in one step, we recommend using a plastic trowel to prevent cutting the heating wires.